Corvus-JSDev/Corvus-JSDev/README.md

 **`Research Paper`** <br>
 This project investigates the current relevance of the American Dream, focusing on generation perspectives and factors like cost of living and crime rates.
-> Data cleaning and aggregation - Visualization - Credible data sourcing - Tableau, Python, Pandas, and CensusData - Contribution to the field
+> Data cleaning and aggregation - Visualization - Credible data sourcing - Research and analytical skills - Tableau, Python, Pandas, and CensusData - Contribution to the field

 <br>